pitluga/supply_drop/README.md

 these are patterns that are passed as rsync --exclude flags when pushing your puppet configs to the box.

+    set :puppet_parallel_rsync, true

+determines whether the rsync commands for multiple servers are run in parallel threads or serially

 ### How to contribute

 If you write anything complicated, write a test for it.
 Test that your changes work using vagrant.
 Send a pull request.
 Easy peezy.